Knabstruppers are among the more unique-looking breeds of horses – they have an interesting spotty appearance.

 Although spotted horses existed in the 16th Century, the Knabstrupper breed wasn’t established until 1812.

-A horse which served as a foundation to the breed was called “Flaebe Mare.”
+A horse that served as a foundation for the breed was called “Flaebe Mare.”

-It was first purchased by a butcher, and later on, sold to the owner of Knabstrupgaard estates, Major Villars Lunn.
+A butcher first purchased it and, later on, sold it to the owner of Knabstrupgaard estates, Major Villars Lunn.

-Knabstruppers are the descendants of a chestnut mare with leopard complexion and a solid colored stallion.
+Knabstruppers are the descendants of a chestnut mare with a leopard complexion and a solid-colored stallion.

-The breeding resulted in a colt with a dramatic spotting.
+The breeding resulted in a colt with dramatic spotting.